ciellycheesecake/ciellycheesecake/README.md

 *Ragatha & Mitsuri kinnie*

-*I do not accept random friend reqs, pls get to know me b4 doing so*
+*I do not accept random friend reqs, pls interact and get to know me b4 doing so*

 *I'm sensitive, please be mindful of that.
 My mood can change a lot, IWC is usually stated.*